Avani1818/QuickCode-Codehelp/README.md

 # CPH LeetCode Extension

-This repository contains a custom Visual Studio Code (VS Code) extension, cph-leetcode, designed to simplify the process of fetching LeetCode test cases, parsing them, and running your solutions against the test cases.
-It is a comprehensive workflow combining all steps into a single command.
+This repository hosts a custom Visual Studio Code (VS Code) extension named QuickCode, built to streamline the workflow of acquiring, structuring, and validating task data with your custom scripts.
+It’s an integrated tool designed to bring automation and simplicity to your testing process.

 ## Features